ibm-cloud-docs/vpc/vsi_is_byol_about.md

 You can create a Windows BYOL custom image by using your own license, uploading the image to {{site.data.keyword.cos_full_notm}}, and importing the image to the VPC.
 Privileged users within your account can use the Windows BYOL custom image to provision an instance on a single-tenant dedicated host or on a shared, multi-tenant host.

 Depending on the {{site.data.keyword.cloud_notm}} solution, Microsoft software is purchased pay-as-you-go (hourly, monthly) on shared or dedicated resources.
-For BYOL, as of October 19th 2022, you can provision BYOL Microsoft licenses on dedicated and shared hosts which are priced on a monthly and yearly basis.
+For BYOL, as of October 19th 2022, you can provision BYOL Microsoft licenses on dedicated and shared hosts, which are priced on a monthly and yearly basis.
 {: important}

 When you import your BYOL custom image, you must select a _BYOL_ operating system from the list of operating system versions.
 The following are supported Windows versions: